Study of Critical Dynamics in Fluid via Molecular Dynamics in Canonical Ensemble: Conclusion

-Despite some deficiencies, even the basic Nos\'{e}-Hoover thermostat appears to provide reasonable description of dynamics for a number of quantities as seen here.
+A criticism about NHT is that \cite{stoyanov,schmid,yong}, if there is external force, there is problem with momentum conservation.
+Recently, such a problem is being taken care of \cite{stoyanov,schmid,yong} by introducing a further soft pair potential and relative velocities.
+Despite some deficiencies, even the basic NHT appears to provide a reasonable description of dynamics for a number of quantities, as seen here.
 Even for nonequilibrium dynamics we have observed \cite{roypre} recently that this thermostat produces expected results.

+On the other hand, despite its better ability to preserve hydrodynamics, DPDT does not appear to be very suitable for studies of dynamic critical phenomena because of temperature control problem.
+In this context, a recent work by Gross and Varnik \cite{gross} should be discussed.
+For studing dynamic critical phenomena, these authors proposed a mesoscopic approach, based on the lattice Boltzmann method.
+In addition to accounting for hydrodynamic transport, this approach keeps the temperature inherently constant.